mschor/Coin-Tax-Calculator/README.md

 # Coin-Tax-Calculator
-Simple program to calculate capital gains or losses using a Coinbase Pro fills file.
+Simple program to calculate capital gains or losses using a fills file from Coinbase Pro.

 Doesn't yet make a distinction between long-term and short-term gains; although that would be simple enough to add.

-Sorry, that's all it does.
+It outputs:
+* A file of all transaction records (token, cost, proceeds, gain/loss)
+* A file of all unsold lots
+* A separate file for partially sold lots

 I needed to figure out my own taxes this year and it was very complicated because I wrote a small trading bot who was busy making a few dollars here and there.

-The way it works is that it uses the FIFO method to calculate capital gains as follows:
+The way this program works is that it uses the FIFO method to calculate capital gains as follows:

-1) It categorizes and sorts all of your transactions per token and per "side" (buy or sell)
+1) It categorizes and sorts all of your transactions per token and per "side" (buy or sell) and by date
 2) It then iterates over all of your SELL transactions; one token at a time
 3) It examines the first BUY transaction for that token.
 4) If that lot is not large enough to cover the SELL, it loops over additional BUYs and averages them until it can process the SELL.